opensearch-project/data-prepper/examples/jaeger-hotrod/README.md

 After the Docker image is running, do the following.

 * Open the HotROD app at [http://localhost:8080](http://localhost:8080).
 Press the buttons in the UI to simulate requests.
 * Load the OpenSearch Dashboards trace analytics dashboard at [http://localhost:5601/app/observability-dashboards#/trace_analytics/home](http://localhost:5601/app/observability-dashboards#/trace_analytics/home).
+If that link does not work, you may still be using On OpenSearch 1.1.0 or below.
+You will need to use [http://localhost:5601/app/trace-analytics-dashboards#/](http://localhost:5601/app/trace-analytics-dashboards#/) instead.
 You can view traces and the service map here.